Politics, People, & Change

 As the saying goes, "a picture is worth a thousand words."

-The articles in these publications, coupled with Marilyn's own photo documentaries, represent some of over two decades of Atlanta's history and the stories of many of its citizens.
+The articles in these publications, coupled with Marilyn's own photo documentaries, represent over three decades of Atlanta's history and the stories of many of its citizens.